tipoqueno/UI-Design/README.md

 - [Inspiration UI](http://inspirationui.com/) - Inspiration UI  is a community that aims to provide the best design resources for those who create for the web.

-- [UPlabs - Web](https://www.uplabs.com/posts/c/web/resources/interface) - Hand-picked Web UI Elements.
+- [UPlabs - Web](https://www.uplabs.com/web) - Hand-picked Web UI Elements.

-- [UI Temple](http://www.uitemple.com/) - Curated Collection of the Best Web Page Designs & Inspirations.

 - [Dribbble](https://dribbble.com/tags/ui) - Show and tell for designers.

 - [Little Big Details](http://littlebigdetails.com/) - Curated collection of the finer details of design, updated every day.

 - [Little UI Details](https://twitter.com/i/moments/880688233641848832) - Collections of little tips from Steve Schoger to improve your visual design skills with the little details that make a big difference.

-- [UIDB](https://uidb.io/) - Find live examples of any UI.

 - [Inspired UI](http://inspired-ui.com/) - Mobile Apps Design Patterns [iPhone]